 \textbf{Limitations of prior work.} Despite promising results, current meta-learning based FSRL methods face two key limitations.
 First, they learn about meta-knowledge within individual tasks while neglecting shared patterns that exist across tasks.
 This limitation arises from the assumption that meta-training tasks are independent and identically distributed (i.i.d.), where a base model is adapted to each meta-training task using its support set, and then updated based on the performance on its query set.
 However, KG relations are heterogeneous and often semantically clustered, with some relations more closely related than others.
 For example, on Nell-One~\citep{nell}, \texttt{FatherOfPerson} and \texttt{BrotherOf} share a strong thematic overlap (family ties), whereas \texttt{ColorOf} pertains to a different type of attribute (physical properties).
 Ignoring such underlying commonalities among related tasks hinders model generalization in few-shot scenarios.
 While accounting for task variance has been explored in other few-shot domains like image classification~\citep{li2019finding,zhou2021task}, it remains largely unaddressed in the unique, non-i.i.d. context of relational learning.

 Second, current methods are limited by their reliance on a single set of global parameters to encode meta-knowledge.
-With a shared initialization, a uniform adaptation process struggles to capture the unique characteristics of individual tasks from only a few support triplets.
-This is critical because relations and entities in KGs exhibit diverse interaction patterns~\citep{TransH, TransD}, such as one-to-one, one-to-many, many-to-one, and many-to-many.
-An entity often reveals entirely different aspects depending on the relational context.
-For instance, the entity \texttt{Elon Musk} participates in the \texttt{CeoOf} relation (a professional role) and the \texttt{FatherOfPerson} relation (a family role).
-Current methods, constrained by a shared starting point, cannot effectively adapt to these locally distant contexts.
-Failing to modulate meta-knowledge for a specific task results in suboptimal adaptation.
+With a shared initialization, a uniform adaptation process lacks the flexibility to capture the unique characteristics of individual tasks from only a few support triplets.
+This limitation is critical because relations and entities in KGs exhibit diverse interaction patterns~\citep{TransH, TransD}, such as one-to-one, one-to-many, many-to-one, and many-to-many.
+An entity often reveals entirely different aspects depending on its relational context.
+For example, the entity \texttt{Elon Musk} participates in the \texttt{CeoOf} relation (a professional role) and the \texttt{FatherOfPerson} relation (a family role).
+Methods constrained by a shared initialization struggle to adapt to such locally distant contexts, and failing to modulate meta-knowledge for a specific task results in suboptimal adaptation.

-\textbf{Present work and contributions.} To address these limitations, we propose \textbf{MoEMeta}, a novel meta-learning framework to address a critical, non-trivial challenge unaddressed by prior FSRL work: \textit{how to disentangle globally shared knowledge from task-specific contexts to achieve effective generalization and rapid adaptation under few-shot settings}.
+\textbf{Present work and contributions.} To overcome these limitations, we propose \textbf{MoEMeta}, a novel meta-learning framework to tackle a critical, non-trivial challenge not addressed by prior FSRL work: \textit{how to disentangle globally shared knowledge from task-specific contexts to achieve effective generalization and rapid adaptation under few-shot settings}.
 MoEMeta provides a principled solution through two novel components that work in synergy. \begin{itemize}[leftmargin=*] \item \textbf{Global knowledge generalization}: To capture \textbf{what to generalize}, we introduce a \textbf{mixture-of-experts (MoE) model} to dynamically learn common relational patterns shared across tasks, referred to as \textbf{relational prototypes}, from a global pool of experts.
 The MoE is globally optimized, enabling the dynamic selection of experts that specialize in modeling the compositional nature of relations in KGs---an explicit and novel design for enhancing generalization.